Somerdale Factory: Regeneration

 In early January 2012 the sale was agreed of the 220 acre site to the developer Taylor Wimpey, who wished to build 700 homes, a care home, some shops, a restaurant and a 210-place nursery and primary school.
 The plans retain the existing sports facilities and rebuild the Fry Club.

 The plans included the demolition of 'block d' of the factory, to provide space for a rebuilt Fry Club, and in August 2014 some of factory had been demolished.
 In September 2014 show homes were opened, and sales of houses began.

 The former factory buildings are operated as a retirement village by the St Monica Trust, branded as "The Chocolate Quarter".
 A new "Block D" has been built to provide 44 independent living apartments.

 In the hope of continuing the tradition of The Fry Club as the social hub for the area, a new building was opened in November 2015 to provide leisure, health and entertainment services as well as facilities for weddings and private parties.
 The new Somerdale Pavilion was initially managed by Aquaterra Leisure, and from 2019 by the Somerdale Pavilion Trust.

+The word SOMERDALE was spelt out in ballast stone along the South side of the GWR railway embankment, but has become less visible in recent years.